psyho/bogus/README.md

 ## TODO:

-Everything.
-This is a README driven project.
+This is a README driven project, so don't expect stuff in the README to be implemented ;P

+See the features directory for the completed functionality.

 ## Authors